slava240/LanSpammer/README.md

 ### 2. Update the Source Code

-Locate the `localIp` variable in the code and replace it with your actual address:
+Locate the `yourIp` variable in the code and replace it with your actual address:

 ```java
 // IP